prav10194/tekton-pipeline-example/README.md

 For this demo, I have setup a free GCP Cluster.
 To setup, follow the process -

-1. Setup gcloud on your system.
+1. Setup gcloud on your system - https://cloud.google.com/sdk/docs/install

 2. Run the following commands -